TheMrAI/TheMrAI.github.io/multithreading/definitions.md

 the + operator is evaluated first.
 In this case __print_a__ and __print_b__ are unsequenced.

-For our purposes it is not necessary to know the exactly how the sequencing rules work, but it is important to have a tangible example for grasping the concept and knowing that details exist that we have conveniently ignored.
+For our purposes it is not necessary to know exactly how the sequencing rules work, but it is important to have a tangible example for grasping the concept and knowing that details exist that we have conveniently ignored.